-DOING BUSINESS IN NEPAL
+DOING BUSINESS IN NEPAL IN 2017

 For over a decade, Healy Consultants Group PLC has assisted our Clients with business registration in Nepal.
 Our services include i) company incorporation ii) government license registration iii) business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions.